coliniuliano/coliniuliano.github.io/_projects/bt-speaker.md

 While the speaker does currently work, some assumptions about low-power modes were incorrect (Boost Disable Shifter circuit).
 As a result, the speaker does not properly disable the amplifier when not in use, leading to an idle current of around 30mA.
 Revision 2 will address this sole remaining issue.

 ### Schematic ###
+Warning: this schematic does not properly disable the amplifier during power-down.
 [![Schematic]({{ site.baseurl }}/assets/bt-speaker/schematic.png "Schematic")]({{ site.baseurl }}/assets/bt-speaker/schematic.pdf)

 ## Woodworking ##
 There are two variations of this speaker.
 The round variation is made of 7 layers of MDF and covered with an oak laminate.
-The square variation is made of solid oak with an espresso stain.
+The rounded speaker did not turn out that nice, so it got scrapped.
+The square variation is made of solid oak with contrasting espresso stain.
 To ensure perfect fits, many templates were 3D-printed to assist with cutting.
 Each speaker design was thoroughly 3D-modelled to guarantee adequate volume and seamless integration.

 {% include gallery.html id="bt-speaker" gallery="wood" %}